 The Art of Privacy: A Complete Guide to Obscure & Textured Glass

-We all love natural light filling our homes; it makes spaces feel bigger, brighter, and more welcoming.
-However, we also value our privacy.
-This creates a common dilemma: how do you stop prying eyes from looking into your bathroom, front door, or overlooked bedroom without blocking out the sun?
+We all love natural light filling our homes; it makes spaces feel bigger, brighter, and significantly more welcoming.
+However, we also value our personal privacy.
+This creates a common dilemma: how do you stop prying eyes from looking into your bathroom, front door, or overlooked bedroom without resorting to dark blinds?
+The permanent solution is using the correct obscurity level of glass.

 • 🛡️ Privacy Without Darkness: Obscure glass distorts views to provide privacy while still allowing up to 85% of natural light to enter.

-• 📊 The 1-5 Scale: Privacy levels are graded from 1 (low obscuration, decorative) to 5 (high obscuration, for bathrooms).
+• 📊 The 1-5 Scale: Pilkington glass privacy levels are strictly graded from 1 (low obscuration, purely decorative) to 5 (maximum obscuration, ideal for bathrooms).

-• Texture vs. Satin: Choose patterns for a decorative look, or satin (acid-etched) for a modern matte finish.
+• Texture vs. Satin: Choose traditional rolled patterns for a decorative heritage look, or opt for Satin (acid-etched) glass for a flat, modern matte finish.

-• 🏡 Local Choice: High-privacy levels (4-5) are standard for overlooked homes in Andover and Winchester.
+• 🏡 Local Choice: High-privacy levels (4-5) are the absolute standard for heavily overlooked homes in Andover and Winchester.

-The solution is obscure glass.
-Often referred to as textured, patterned, or privacy glass, this is a staple of modern glazing designed to balance light transmission with visual distortion.
+Often referred to as textured, patterned, or privacy glass, obscure glass is a true staple of modern glazing.
+It is expertly designed to perfectly balance light transmission with visual distortion.

-Obscure glass is glazing that has been treated with a texture or acid-etching to distort the view through it.
+Obscure glass is structural glazing that has been physically treated with a textured pattern or chemical acid-etching to completely distort the view through it.

-Standard clear glass is flat and smooth, allowing light rays to pass straight through.
-Obscure glass, however, is passed through rollers to imprint a pattern or sandblasted to create a frosted surface.
-When light hits this uneven surface, it refracts (bends) in multiple directions.
+Standard clear glass is perfectly flat and smooth, allowing light rays to pass straight through undisturbed (giving you a clear image).
+Obscure glass, however, is passed through heavy industrial rollers while molten to imprint a 3D pattern, or it is sandblasted/acid-etched to create a rough, frosted surface.
+When light hits this microscopic uneven surface, it rapidly refracts (bends) in multiple different directions.

 Diagram showing how textured glass refracts light to create privacy

-Textured glass scatters light rays, blurring the image while maintaining brightness.
+Textured glass scatters straight light rays into multiple directions, blurring the image behind it while still maintaining the brightness of the room.

-Not all obscure glass offers the same level of privacy.
-To help homeowners choose, the industry uses a standard Privacy Level scale ranging from 1 to 5.
+Not all obscure glass offers the exact same level of privacy.
+To help homeowners and architects choose the correct product, the UK glazing industry uses a standard Privacy Level scale ranging from 1 to 5.
+Pilkington Texture Glass External is the undisputed market leader in the UK.

 Level 1 (Low) Minimal obscuration.
-Shapes/colours clearly visible.
+Shapes and colours are clearly visible through the glass.

 Best for: Decorative internal doors.